 - We use a system of Enrollment Priorities which are assigned to each application.
 Here are the Enrollment Priority categories in the order in which they are applied.
 Applicants within each category are selected for placement based on a random lottery within that category:

 - Siblings: Brothers or sisters of students who already attend a school (and will still be attending that school in the following year) are placed next, if they are Oakland residents;

 - Opportunity Ticket: Students from schools that are closing or physically moving in order to be merged are placed next, for up to 51% of the remaining seats.
 Students must be Oakland residents.
 The Opportunity Ticket does not apply for students applying to grade K, grade 6, or grade 9.
 Typically, few students will be eligible to receive an Opportunity Ticket priority each year.

 - Neighbors: Children who reside within a school’s attendance boundary are placed next.
-Attendance boundaries can be found on the Oakland SchoolFinder; type in an address and the grade you are interested in, and the map will indicate the neighborhood school for that address.
+You can find your neighborhood school at www.chooseousd.org by putting your address into the "Find Oakland Unified Schools in my neighborhood" section.
 Please note that a few OUSD schools are considered “citywide” and do not have an attendance boundary.
-These schools are Life Academy, Melrose Leadership Academy, MetWest, Oakland International, and all Alternative Education programs
+These schools are Melrose Leadership Academy, MetWest, and all Alternative Education programs (including Oakland International).

 - OUSD Staff: Children of OUSD staff who work at the school (or at a school on the same campus) are placed next.Students who are currently enrolled in an OUSD Pre-K program will be granted an enrollment priority for TK and/or Kindergarten to the elementary school, if any, located on the same campus as the Pre-K program; if no elementary school is located on the same campus as the Pre-K program, enrollment priority will be granted for TK and/or Kindergarten to the closest elementary school to the student's Pre-K program